MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute.md

 ### Azure ExpressRoute

-In this architecture, an ExpressRoute circuit is used join the on-premises network with Azure through the edge routers.
+In this architecture, an ExpressRoute circuit is used to join the on-premises network with Azure through the edge routers.

 There are two main plans.
 In the **Metered Data** plan, all inbound data transfer is free.
 All outbound data transfer is charged based on a pre-determined rate.